STEPFAMILY FOUNDATION of ALBERTA

 High Impact Resources for Guys

 What is the Garage?

-The Garage is a new addition at the Stepfamily Foundation of Alberta.
-It's a place where guys can get practical-minded, action-oriented help to begin turning a faltering relationship, or a struggling stepfamily around.
+The Garage is a place where guys can get practical-minded, action-oriented help to begin turning a faltering relationship, or a struggling stepfamily around.
 You won't find anything very fancy or frilly here.
 Just practical tools, strategies and resources that will get things heading in the right direction.

 Feel free to browse and sample.
 If you have a question or would like to see us add resources that are more pertinent for your particular concern, email us.

 Greeting cards have been around for a long time--and for good reason.
 Sometimes, a greeting card is the only thing that will give you a chance of escaping the dog house.
 At other times, the right greeting card will "sweep your partner right off her feet" and into your arms.

 Here are three 'tried and true' greeting cards you can print out.
 They all have the same cover page (as shown).
 The text (which is nicely formatted on the card you will print out) reads as shown in the boxes immediately below.

 You can print these cards out on a normal (8.5 x 11 inch) sheet of paper.
 Just right click on the title, and select "save target as" to get a printer friendly version.
 There are guide lines to help you fold them neatly.